Trail Life USA

-Trail Life USA (TLUSA or commonly Trail Life) is a faith-based non-aligned Scouting organization providing youth mentorship and character development to more than 40,000 boys in the United States.
-The organization was founded in 2013 in response to changes in the membership policy of the Boy Scouts of America (BSA) to allow the participation of openly gay leadership.
-All charters of Trail Life USA must pledge to follow a "Statement of Faith"; the organization is Trinitarian and Christian.
-However, youths of all or no religious beliefs are allowed to join, but individual Charter Organizations may limit Troop membership to boys of a certain faith or membership in a certain organization.
+Trail Life USA (TLUSA or commonly Trail Life) is a faith-based Scout-like organization providing youth mentorship and character development to boys in the United States.
+The organization was founded in 2013 in reaction against the Boy Scouts of America (BSA) changing its membership policy to allow gay youth, adults, and scoutmasters in boy scout Troops.
+As of early 2024, Trail Life has grown to over 60,000 members.
+All charters of Trail Life USA must pledge to follow its "Statement of Faith"; the organization is Trinitarian Christian.
+Youth of all or no religious backgrounds are allowed to join, but individual Charter Organizations may limit Troop membership to boys of a certain faith or membership in a certain organization.

 Background

 In May 2013, Boy Scouts of America (BSA) voted to change its membership policy to allow youth of any sexual orientation.
-Following the vote, John Stemberger changed the mission of OnMyHonor.net to start a new alternative Scouting program to be the premier national character development organization for young men which produces godly and responsible husbands, fathers, and citizens.
+Following the vote, John Stemberger changed the mission of OnMyHonor.net to start a new alternative Scouting program to be the premier national character development organization for young men which "produces godly and responsible husbands, fathers, and citizens".
 OnMyHonor.net was a group formed by John Stemberger to oppose the proposed membership policy change in March 2013 and consisted of parents, Scoutmasters, Eagle Scouts and other Scouting leaders.

-Following the vote, the Faith Based Boys (FBB) was founded.
+Following the vote, the Faith-Based Boys (FBB) was founded.
 In May 2013, American Heritage Girls (AHG) joined the FBB.
 FBB official Thomas Dillingham indicated that the group would start accepting applications in August for youth memberships and group leaders.

-OnMyHonor.net, Faith Based Boys and other regional and national groups, TrailHead USA and Frontier Service Corps, joined together to form the new group.
-A leadership meeting was held in Louisville, Kentucky on June 29, 2013 to discuss forming a new group.
+OnMyHonor.net, Faith Based Boys and other regional and national groups, TrailHead USA and Frontier Service Corps, joined to form the new group.
+A leadership meeting was held in Louisville, Kentucky on June 29, 2013, to discuss forming a new group.
 The AHG cofounder Patti Garibay was invited to the Kentucky meeting as an advisor.
 The organization would be based on the AHG program.